-the angle at which the system rotates the pattern.
+top fit the space.
+Use Square up quilt to find the angle at which the system rotates the pattern.
 For sashes that might be out of square it might be best to use the center of the sashing to square up quilt.
 Use Center of Area to locate the pattern.

-13 Allover Patterns
+Article XIV.
+Allover Patterns

 Sizing and stitching allover patterns is similar to that of stitching borders.
-For this example we will stitch an allover pattern over a 75 x 95 quilt using FanO0.
+For this example we will stitch an allover pattern over a 75 x 95 quilt using Fan00.
 Two methods for sizing allover patterns are presented in this User Guide.
-The first method used the Measure function and is explained at 10.5 Calculate Repeats and Rows for the Entire Quilt.
+The first method used the Measure function and is explained at Calculate Repeats and Rows for the Entire Quilt_Calculate Repeats and Rows for the Entire Quilt.
 The second method is explained here.

-13.1 Sizing Allover Patterns
+Section 14.01 Sizing Allover Patterns